Frequently Asked Questions

 Public information sessions were also held in Happy Valley-Goose Bay in November 2022.
 Community members were invited to meet representatives of the local housing and homelessness serving sector and to learn more about their programs and services.
 The sessions also provided information on the proposed site for the new integrated Hub, drawings and information about the preliminary design of the new integrated Hub, and offered the opportunity to ask questions about this initiative.

-The next phase of the project includes engagement of a Prime consultant to advance detailed design and site considerations of the new integrated Hub.
+The next phase of the project includes engagement of a Prime Consultant to advance detailed design and site considerations of the new integrated Hub.
 This work will provide additional and ongoing opportunities for public engagement.
+This has most recently included a series of consultations which were held in December 2023 with local stakeholders, members of the local chamber of commerce and a further dialogue and planning session with the Action Team.